 New students who will be engaging in distance learning from their home country, are not required to enroll full-time.
 Since we will not be issuing them a Form I-20 and they will not hold F-1 status, those students may register for as little or as many points as their program allows.

-Students who are currently in the U.S. in F-1 or J-1 status must enroll full-time in the fall in order to maintain legal status.
+Students who are currently in the U.S. in F-1 or J-1 status must enroll full-time in the Spring 2021 term in order to maintain legal status.
 If you are transferring your SEVIS record to Teachers College, you will be required to enroll in a minimum of 12 points in the fall in order to maintain lawful status in the U.S.

 If you are currently in the U.S. in F-1 or J-1 status, we do not recommend that you travel until after the transfer of your SEVIS record has been finalized.
-Your SEVIS record is not fully transferred until the fall term begins and we register you in SEVIS.
-You should also keep in mind that the U.S. consulates are still not processing visa applications and that there are various travel bans in place.
+Your SEVIS record is not fully transferred until the Spring 2021 term begins and we register you in SEVIS.
+You should also keep in mind that the U.S. consulates are still not processing visa applications (or processing them with significant delays) and that there are various travel bans in place.
 Once you exit the U.S., there is no guarantee of when you will be able to obtain a visa or when will be able to return because of travel restrictions.
 We recommend that you visit the U.S. Department of State website for the most up-to-date information on travel bans and restrictions.

 Due to the current health crisis, the Department of Homeland Security (DHS) is temporarily allowing schools to send the form I-20 electronically to students.
 You can use the electronic copy to apply for the F-1 visa and to enter the U.S.